Your GA4 Data Disappears After 14 Months. Here's What Google Won't Tell You.

 GA4 360: pay $50,000+/year for 50 months

 GA4 360 is Google's enterprise tier.
-It extends event-level data retention to 26, 38, or 50 months (your choice).
-It starts at $50,000/year for 25 million events per month and scales up with usage.
-Larger implementations can cost significantly more.
+It stretches event-level retention to 26, 38, or 50 months, whichever you pick.
+It starts at $50,000 a year for 25 million events a month and climbs from there with your volume.
+Bigger setups pay a lot more.

 $50K+/yr